 About this iPhone X review

-I believe to make a full review of a smartphone, you have to spend some time with it.
+I believe to make a full review of a smartphone; you need to spend some time with it.
 However, I do give first impressions.
-This in depth-review is based after I’ve been using the iPhone X for more than a month in a realistic way, with couple iOS 11 updates.
+This in-depth review is based after I’ve been using the iPhone X for more than a month in a realistic way, with a couple of iOS 11 updates.

 Unit reviewed: iPhone X, 64GB, Silver color

 For a $1000 phone, you’d think you won’t need to buy any accessories.
 You’re wrong.
 These are what you get in the iPhone X box.